s-stude/shave-js/README.md

 ## Features

 - deep properties: `{obj.that.has.too.many.properties}`
-- keep tags in result string, if value was not found
+- keep tags in the output string, if value was not found
 - fun!